Mtk112/CaloriesWatcher/README.md

 # CaloriesWatcher

 CaloriesWatcher is an Android application that helps the user keep track of their calories gained and burnt.
+This application is targeted towards anyone who wants to keep track of their weight, especially diabetics.
 The application has a simple algorithm for calculating calories burned while doing exercises and depends on the user to input the exercises, excluding the walking.

-The application also is dependant on the user to input the foods they eat, including the amount of calories/100g of the meal.
+The application also is dependant on the user to input the foods they eat, including the amount of calories/100g of the meal!

 How to get CaloriesWatcher?